 Disclosure: Should I Tell?

-Middle and high school years are a time when children want independence while they find their own unique identity.
+Adolescence is a time when children want independence while they find their own unique identity.
 Most adolescents want to be like other teenagers; they don’t want to look or act differently or miss out on activities because of an illness.
 Fitting in is a high priority for a teen.

 Hospitalizations, medical treatments, and bleeding episodes have the potential to interfere with activities, limiting social experiences.
 This may lead an adolescent to resent their illness because it sets them apart from their peers.
 They may take their resentment out on parents or physicians by being rebellious or defiant.

 Coping with denial and resentment can be challenging at any age, but especially during adolescence.
 Understanding where your teen is coming from will help your son or daughter develop his or her unique identity while helping them successfully manage their bleeding disorder.